 A PBMC B cell Ig dataset has been provided for you to download and explore.
 Both V(D)J T and B cell libraries were created from this donor sample, but there is no Antigen Capture library.
 Cell Ranger v5.0 was used for data analysis.

-Immunoglobulin class switching, or isotype switching, occurs when the constant region of a B cell V(D)J heavy chain sequence changes such that the lymphocyte produces antibodies of a different isotype.
-Clonotypes are defined as a set of cells with the same CDR3 sequence in their V(D)J variable regions.
-Since class switching causes recombination in the constant region, outside the CDR3 sequence, it is possible that cells that produce different Ig isotypes may belong to the same clonotype; this is accounted for by the clonotype grouping algorithm in Cell Ranger.
+Immunoglobulin class switch recombination, or isotype switching, occurs when the constant region of a B cell V(D)J heavy chain sequence changes such that the cell produces antibodies of a different isotype.
+Cells that produce different Ig isotypes may belong to the same clonotype; this is accounted for by the clonotype grouping algorithm in Cell Ranger.

-When viewing a B cell sample, there are two additional summary charts which allow you to analyze the isotype distribution.
-To access these, return to the chart view by clicking the bar chart icon.
-Then click the Chart Type dropdown and scroll to the bottom of the list to find the B-Cell Isotypes and B-Cell Paired Isotypes charts.
+When viewing a B cell sample, two additional summary charts allow you to analyze the isotype distribution.
+To access these, go to the Summary Plots tab and click the Chart Type drop-down.
+Scroll to the bottom of the list to find the B Cell Isotypes and B Cell Paired Isotypes.

-First, select the B-Cell Isotype chart.
-This chart displays the frequency of immunoglobin isotypes and type of light chains in the sample.
+First, select the B Cell Isotype chart.
+This chart displays the frequency of immunoglobin isotypes and the type of light chains in the sample.

-Of course, it's all the more powerful if you can compare across samples, whether those samples are from different timepoints, different conditions, or different sources.
-Let's take a look at the new features that allow Loupe V(D)J Browser to open and compare multiple .vloupe files at once.
+Comparing across samples is more powerful, whether those samples are from different time points, different conditions, or different sources.
+Take a look at the new features that allow Loupe V(D)J Browser to compare multiple samples together.